 The purpose of the Office of Student Financial Aid is to offer grants, scholarships, and work-study employment to assist students with the cost of their education.
 All students are encouraged to apply for financial aid.
 The College has financial aid personnel located in Student Affairs areas of each campus.
-Students are encouraged to take advantage of the WGTC's web page, which hosts a collection of information and forms pertinent to financial assistance.
+Students are encouraged to take advantage of WGTC's web page, which hosts a collection of information and forms pertinent to financial assistance.
+Contact the financial aid staff by telephone toll free at 1.855.286.3462 or email at financialaid@westgatech.edu.